Artificial Intelligence (AI) and the Future of Project Management

 Assimilating the Concept

-AI in Project Management today
+Artificial intelligence in Project Management today

 Think of the progress that has been made in project management to this day.
 A plethora of tools and features now exist to help you communicate, collaborate, plan, budget and manage better.
 From simple to complex software, all levels and aspects of project management have evolved considerably in the last decades; and the trend seems set to take a leap forward with AI.
 It’s just a natural progression.

-Today AI is associated with simple task automation and chatbot assistants, but it’s expected to move towards predictive project analytics, advice and actions in the not so distant future.
+Today AI is associated with simple task automation and chatbot assistants, but it’s expected to move towards predictive project analytics, advice and actions in the not-so-distant future.
 And that’s when its contribution will go from being just helpful to truly meaningful.

-AI’s current contribution to project management is still at a very low rung in terms of what AI – a simulation of intelligence by a machine/computer system – truly signifies.
+Artificial intelligence’s current contribution to project management is still at a very low rung in terms of what AI – a simulation of intelligence by a machine/computer system – truly signifies.
 With the help of algorithms and great data processing capabilities, AI provides us with automations, integrations and chatbots.
 Although far from autonomous thinking, they do provide us with some advantages:

 Before you get too excited…

-There is however, one important caveat to AI’s performance and evolution to autonomous action: usable data.
-AI relies on being fed data in order to assimilate and learn and eventually extrapolate.
+There is one important caveat to AI’s performance and evolution to autonomous action: usable data.
+AI relies on being fed data to assimilate and learn and eventually extrapolate.
 The more data it is provided, for example the more past projects it has facts on, the more accurate the metrics it provides for measuring quality, performance, effort, etc will be.

-This essentially means that AI is only as powerful, efficient or reliable as its data.
+This essentially means that AI is only as powerful, efficient, or reliable as its data.
 And although more is certainly better, in this case quality still trumps quantity.
-If the data is messy, unstructured or faulty, it will not serve as quality learning material for the AI, which in turn will provide poorer judgement and predictions.
+If the data is messy, unstructured, or faulty, it will not serve as quality learning material for the AI, which in turn will provide poorer judgement and predictions.
 Before you invest in AI, understand that preparing your data and data infrastructure is critical to building an intelligent AI system.
 The more suitable the data, and the more of it there is, the broader the scope of AI possibilities and the more benefits you will reap from it.

-AI in Project Management tomorrow
+Artificial intelligence in Project Management tomorrow

 With evolution the data challenge may find itself resolved as AI: